-The data stream is encoded for facsimile transfer using the Error Correction Mode (ECM) specified in Annex A/T.30.
-Pad characters (X'00', the 'null' character, or X'20', the 'space' character) are added after EOI within the last ECM frame of the page to complete the last frame, in alignment with Annex A/T.4.
+The data stream is encoded for facsimile transfer using the Error Correction Mode (ECM) specified in Annex A and Annex A/T.30.
+Pad characters (X'00', the null character) may be added after EOI within the last ECM frame of the page to complete the last frame, in alignment with Annex A.